Skip navigation

 He defeated Kiwi Steven Alker and American Tommy Gainey by five strokes, and was the only player in the field to card three consecutive rounds in the 60s.

-Alker, who won the Cologuard Classic earlier this year, has finished inside the top 14 or higher in five straight events.
+Alker, who won the Cologuard Classic earlier this year, has finished inside the top 14 in five straight events.

 As for Gainey, he went 67-67 to open the tournament and looked in charge at 12 under entering Saturday’s final round.
-Unfortunately he bogyed four of his last nine hole and went into the clubhouse with a 75.
+However, he bogeyed four of his last nine holes and shot 75.